• Skip to primary navigation

 • Twitter

-How To Buy & Store Bacon
+How To Store Bacon in The Freezer or Fridge

 Learn how to decipher the packaging of bacon and what to look for when buying it.
 Also, tips for how to store bacon in the fridge and freezer for later.